KevinFocke/Photo_Mosaic/README.md

 - Fruits dataset from https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition
 - Tomatoes picture by Andre Taissin https://unsplash.com/photos/hnyZg63sRCY

+## Reflection
+You can find the reflection & suggested improvements at the bottom of roadmap.md

 ## Dependencies
 - Tested on Python 3.10.2 on VSCode Dev Container